JeroenBoersma/docker-compose-development/README.md

 Make sure to add a file mapping in your IDE:
 `./workspace/customer/project` => `/data/customer/project`

-# Update from exsisting environment
+# Update your existing installation

-If you update from a existing environment, follow these steps:
+To update your existing installation, follow these steps:

-- dev down
-- go to the dev folder
+- go to the development directory
-- git pull origin master
+- `git pull origin master`
-- dev rebuild
+- `bin/dev rebuild`
-- bin/dev setup
+- `bin/dev setup`

 # But wait, there is more!